 - Then gradually mix in the flour mixture, until no white streaks remain.

-- Pour the cookie dough out on onto the prepared pan.
+- Scoop the cookie dough out on onto the prepared pan.
 With your hands, press the dough into the pan until you get an even layer that covers the whole pan.
 It helps to slightly wet your hands so the dough does not stick to your hands.

 - Bake the cookie at 350F for 15-18 minutes, until the cookie is lightly browned, being sure not to over bake.
 Let cool completely.